mkazuyuki/docs/iSCSI-cluster.md

 - Select [Configuration] tab in right pane.
 - Select [Storage Adapter] > [Add]
 - Configure [iSCSI Software Adapter]
-  - set WWN [iqn.2016-10.test.initiator:i1] for the adapter
+  - set WWN [iqn.1998-01.com.vmware:1] for the adapter
   - set IP address *192.168.0.10* for the iSCSI Target
 - Select [Storage] > [Add Storage]
 - Create [iSCSI] as datastore in the iSCSI Target

 Do the same for esxi2.
+Use [*iqn.1998-01.com.vmware:2*] as WWN for its adapter.

 ### [Reference] Linux iSCSI Initiator configuration for general system